Verona, New Jersey: Local government

 Verona operates within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of New Jersey municipal government.
 The township is one of 42 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the five-member Township Council, who are elected at-large on a non-partisan basis to staggered four-year terms of office, with either two or three seats coming up for election in odd-numbered years as part of the May municipal election.
 At a reorganization meeting held on July 1 after each election, the council selects a mayor and deputy mayor from among its members.

-As of 2025, the members of the Verona Township Council are Mayor Alex Roman (term on council and as mayor ends June 30, 2023), Deputy Mayor Christine McGrath (term on council and as deputy mayor ends 2023), Cynthia Holland (2025), Jack McEvoy (2025) and Christopher Tamburro (2025).
+As of 2025, the members of the Verona Township Council are Mayor Christopher Tamburro (term on council and as mayor ends June 30, 2025), Deputy Mayor Jack McEvoy (term on council and as deputy mayor ends 2025), Cynthia Holland (2025), Christine McGrath (2027) and Alex Roman (2027).

-The day-to-day operations of the township are supervised by Township Manager Joseph D'Arco, who serves as chief executive officer.
+The day-to-day operations of the township are supervised by Township Manager Kevin O'Sullivan, who has served as chief executive officer since taking office in February 2025.

 Federal, state, and county representation

-Verona is located in the 10th Congressional District and is part of New Jersey's 26th state legislative district.
+Verona is located in the 10th Congressional District and is part of New Jersey's 40th state legislative district.